Uko/Renraku/Renraku.package/ReNodeRewriteRule.class/README.md

 The base rule for smalltalk code match & rewrite rules.
+The rule operates on AST nodes.

 Use the following methods in the initialization to setup your subclass: